Last Updated on March 16, 2022 by

 Step Three: Know when to make quick decisions on whether to initiate contact if the player in the offensive zone passes the puck.
 You’re not allowed to hit a player without possession of the puck.

 Step Four: Before hitting a player, assess the relation of the player to the boards.
 If an opposing player is defenseless or can’t see you coming, it is illegal to check him even if he’s still in possession of the puck.
 In hockey, players are not allowed to hit a defenseless player.
 If you’re found guilty by the puck when you’re trying to check an opposing player with the possession of the puck into the boards.
-Make sure the opposing player couldn’t hold possession of the puck by pinning him against the boards.
+Make sure the opposing player can’t hold possession of the puck by pinning him against the boards.

 Related Terms Of The Game